Teak: Uses

-Teak's high oil content, high tensile strength and tight grain make it particularly suitable where weather resistance is desired.
+Teak's high oil content, high tensile strength, and tight grain make it particularly suitable where weather resistance is desired.
 It is used in the manufacture of outdoor furniture and boat decks.
-It is also used for cutting boards, indoor flooring, countertops and as a veneer for indoor finishings.
+It is also used for cutting boards, indoor flooring, countertops, and as a veneer for indoor finishings.
 Although easily worked, it can cause severe blunting on edged tools because of the presence of silica in the wood.
 Over time teak can weather to a silvery-grey finish, especially when exposed to sunlight.

-Teak is used extensively in India to make doors and window frames, furniture, and columns and beams in homes.
+Teak is used extensively in India to make doors and window frames, furniture, and columns, and beams in homes.
 It is resistant to termite attacks and damage caused by other insects.
 Mature teak fetches a very good price.
 It is grown extensively by forest departments of different states in forest areas.
+It was also used in the construction of the Kaaba in the Masjid al-Haram of Mecca, which is the holiest structure in the Islamic faith.

-Leaves of the teak wood tree are used in making Pellakai gatti (jackfruit dumpling), where batter is poured into a teak leaf and is steamed.
+Leaves of the teak wood tree are used in making Pellakai gatti (jackfruit dumpling), where batter is poured into a teak leaf and steamed.
 This type of usage is found in the coastal district of Udupi in the Tulunadu region in South India.
 The leaves are also used in gudeg, a dish of young jackfruit made in Central Java, Indonesia, and give the dish its dark brown colour.

-Teak is used as a food plant by the larvae of moths of the genus Endoclita including E. aroura, E. chalybeatus, E. damor, E. gmelina, E. malabaricus, E. sericeus and E. signifer and other Lepidoptera including the turnip moth.
+Teak is used as a food plant by the larvae of moths of the genus Endoclita including E. aroura, E. chalybeatus, E. damor, E. gmelina, E. malabaricus, E. sericeus and E. signifer other Lepidoptera including the turnip moth.

 Boatbuilding

-Teak has been used as a boat-building material for over 2000 years (it was found in an archaeological dig in Berenice Panchrysos, a port on the Indian Roman trade route).
-In addition to relatively high strength, teak is also highly resistant to rot, fungi and mildew.
+Teak has been used as a boatbuilding material for over 2000 years (it was found in an archaeological dig in Berenice Panchrysos, a port on the Indian Roman trade route).
+In addition to relatively high strength, teak is also highly resistant to rot, fungi, and mildew.
 The wood has a relatively low shrinkage ratio, which makes it excellent for applications where it undergoes periodic changes in moisture.
 Teak has the unusual property of being both an excellent structural timber for framing or planking, while at the same time being easily worked and finished, unlike some otherwise similar woods such as purpleheart.
 For this reason, it is also prized for the trim work on boat interiors.
 Due to the oily nature of the wood, care must be taken to properly prepare the wood before gluing.

 When used on boats, teak is also very flexible in the finishes that may be applied.
 One option is to use no finish at all, in which case the wood will naturally weather to a pleasing silver grey.
 The wood may also be oiled with a finishing agent such as linseed or tung oil.
-This results in a pleasant, somewhat dull finish.
+This results in a somewhat dull finish.
 Finally, teak may also be varnished for a deep, lustrous glow.